24 hours customer service +9779849693351

 Everest Base Camp and Kala Patthar

-After crossing Cho La the route rejoins the classic Everest trail and leads toward Everest Base Camp (5,364 m).
+After crossing Cho La, the route rejoins the classic Everest trail and leads toward Everest Base Camp (5,364 m).
 Walking alongside the Khumbu Glacier, trekkers arrive at this legendary destination beneath the dramatic Khumbu Icefall.

 Everest Base Camp is especially lively during the climbing season, offering insight into high-altitude mountaineering expeditions.
 Nearby, the climb to Kala Patthar (5,545 m) provides the best close-up view of Mount Everest.
-Watching sunrise over Everest from Kala Patthar is one of the most unforgettable moments of the Cho La Pass Trek.
+Watching the sunrise over Everest from Kala Patthar is one of the most unforgettable moments of the Cho La Pass Trek.

 Best Time for the Cho La Pass Trek